 CBT in its purest form, is a structured goal directed, time-limited form of psychological therapy.
-Various therapy tools, diagrams, psychological assessments and questionnaires are often used to help keep the sessions focused and client progress monitored.
+Various therapeutic tools including; diagrams, psychological assessments and questionnaires are often used to help keep the sessions focused and client progress monitored.
 The use of "homework" or in-between-session tasks is another important element of CBT.
 This may involve keeping a thought diary, to help the client and therapist become more aware of the client's negative automatic thoughts.
 Or, a client who may be experiencing anxiety leaving their home for example, the agreed between-session-task may be for the client to walk out of their door for a minute every day.
 These tasks should always be decided collaboratively, with therapist and clients as indeed is all aspects of CBT work.

 The fundamental formulation of client's distress within the CBT model is perceived in how thoughts (cognitions) and emotions and behaviour are interlinked and can often get enmeshed in a vicious cycle.
 The work is aimed at breaking this cycle and can be achieved by challenging negative automatic thoughts, and encouraging behavioural change, both of which can have a positive effect on emotions.